 - 6.1.1 As members and officers we recognise that information is one of our most valuable resources and as such it is incumbent on us to treat it responsibly.
-In all our dealings with information we will act in accordance with data protection legislation, Council Policies, the Councillors' Code of Conduct and in the knowledge that requests for information can be made by anyone under data protection and freedom of information legislation. - 6.1.2 As members we will ensure that, when we are provided with information by officers which is private or confidential, or of a personal nature, we treat it as confidential, only using it for the purpose for which it was provided and undertaking not to share it externally to the Council nor to use it for personal or party political advantage. or in such a way to discredit the Council - 6.1.3 As officers: - A. We will ensure that, when we provide information to members which is private, confidential, or of a personal nature, they are advised that it is confidential. - B. We will not share correspondence with one member with any other without the former's express consent nor will we share information about a constituent with any member without the constituent's express consent.

-- C. We will take steps to ensure that as many committee reports as possible can be considered in the public domain - and that, where possible, exempt or confidential information is included in an exempt or confidential appendix. - D. We will endeavour to include any member who may not belong to any group or alliance when corresponding with political groups. - E. We will remember that members have both statutory and common law rights to access documents relating to local authority proceedings inspect reports on agendas.\-whether or not they are members of the committee or sub-committee in question,\\-In this respect statutory rights include cover reports to be submitted to committees and sub-committees\\\\\ and background papers, with the exception of reports containing exempt information relating to 5, 7, 9, 11, 12 and 14 of Part I of Schedule 7A of the Local Government Act 1973.
-In the main, this is information \relating to:- falling within any of these categories:
+In all our dealings with information we will act in accordance with data protection legislation, Council policies, the Councillors' Code of Conduct and in the knowledge that requests for information can be made by anyone under data protection and freedom of information legislation. - 6.1.2 As members we will ensure that, when we are provided with information by officers which is private or confidential, or of a personal nature, we treat it as confidential, only using it for the purpose for which it was provided and undertaking not to share it externally to the Council nor to use it for personal or party political advantage or in such a way as to discredit the Council. - 6.1.3 As officers: - A. We will ensure that, when we provide information to members which is private, confidential, or of a personal nature, they are advised that it is confidential. - B. We will not share correspondence with one member with any other without the former's express consent nor will we share information about a constituent with any member without the constituent's express consent. - C. We will take steps to ensure that as many committee reports as possible can be considered in the public domain - and that, where possible, exempt or confidential information is included in an exempt or confidential appendix. - D. We will endeavour to include any member who may not belong to any group or alliance when corresponding with political groups. - E. We will remember that members have both statutory and common law rights to access documents relating to local authority proceedings, whether or not they are members of the committee or sub-committee in question.
+In this respect statutory rights include reports submitted to committees and sub_committees and background papers, with the exception of documents which disclose exempt information falling within paragraphs 1 to 5, 7, 9, 11, 12 and 14 of Part I of Schedule 7A of the Local Government Act (Scotland) 1973.
+In the main, this is information relating to:- - i. members - ii. officers or former officers - iii. potential occupiers, occupiers or former occupiers of Council property - iv. applicants for or recipients, or former recipients, of financial assistance and Council services